Adventure game: Early computer graphic adventures (1981–1988)

 In the early 1980s, computer adventure games began gaining popularity in Japan.
 While the NEC and PC-8801 were prominent, the country's computer market was largely dominated by PC-9801 (1982), which had a resolution of 640×400, higher than Western computers at the time, in order to accommodate Japanese text.
-While the computer became known for its higher resolutions, the lack of hardware sprites and anemic video ram resulted in games having a tendency to be much slower.
+While the computer became known for its higher resolutions, the lack of hardware sprites and anemic video RAM resulted in games having a tendency to be much slower.
 This in turn influenced game design, as Japanese computers became known for RPG's and Adventure games with detailed color graphics, which eventually evolved into visual novels and dating sims.

-The most famous early Japanese computer adventure game was the murder mystery game The Portopia Serial Murder Case (1983), developed by Yūji Horii and published by Enix.
+The most famous early Japanese computer adventure game was the murder mystery game The Portopia Serial Murder Case (1983), developed by Yuji Horii and published by Enix.
 The player interacts with the game using a verb-noun parser which requires typing precise commands with the keyboard.
 The game featured exploring an open world, an interrogative dialogue menu system, and making choices that determined the order of events.
 The game was well received in Japan, with praise aimed at its mystery, drama, and humor.
 The game was later re-released on the Famicom in 1985 and featured the addition of 3D dungeon mazes and a verb menu system.

 Japan's first domestic computer adventure games to be released were ASCII's Omotesando Adventure (表参道アドベンチャー) and Minami Aoyama Adventure (南青山アドベンチャー), released for the PC-9801 in 1982.

 Due to a lack of content restrictions, some of Japan's earliest adventure games were also bishoujo games with eroge content.
 In 1982, the eroge, Danchi Tsuma no Yuwaku (Seduction of the Condominium Wife), was released, becoming a big enough success to turn Koei into a major software company.
 Other now-famous companies such as Enix, Square and Nihon Falcom also produced similar eroge in the early 1980s before they became famous for their mainstream role-playing games.

 A notable 1987 adventure game was Arsys Software's Reviver: The Real-Time Adventure, which introduced a real-time persistent world to the adventure game genre, where time continues to elapse, day-night cycles adjust the brightness of the screen to indicate the time of day, and certain stores and non-player characters would only be available at certain times of the day.

-Hideo Kojima was inspired by Portopia to enter the video game industry, and produce his own adventure games.
+Hideo Kojima was inspired by The Portopia Serial Murder Case to enter the video game industry, and produce his own adventure games.
 His first graphic adventure was released by Konami: Snatcher (1988), an ambitious cyberpunk detective novel graphic adventure that was highly regarded at the time for its cinematic cut scenes and mature content.